kfarwell/modknob/README.md

 ![iPhone](./iphone.png)

-Inpute the Windows PC ALVR Server IP here.
+Inpute the VRChat/OSC server IP here.

 ## How to use the Watch app